Scroll to top

 Week’s Focus

-Modern Atlantic and European cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Modern conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities